 - You do not have work sophistication or it is insignificant.

 The main advantage of this type of summary is that it allows you to focus on the most interesting and crucial moments of your career, and not on the place and time of their acquisition.
-In order to write a summary of the functional type, it is crucial to rethink your professional sophistication and logically present it.
+To write a summary of the functional type, it is crucial to rethink your professional sophistication and logically present it.

 Since this summary focuses on the abilities of the applicant, you need to clearly understand the position you want to claim and choose from your sophistication only what will be crucial to fulfill your future responsibilities.